 25. Use comprehensive language

-The audience may not understand complex foreign words and specialised language, so you can appear snobbish.
+The audience may not understand complex foreign words and specialized language, so you can appear snobbish.
 Using slang, you’re on a slippery road as in addition to the fact that it may be incomprehensible, the use of slang in an official presentation is also inappropriate.

 In addition to specialised language, try to avoid using abbreviations.
 There are dozens of them in every field, but the problem usually is that your listeners have no clue about what they mean, and your message becomes partly incomprehensible.

-#7: How to prepare yourself for presentation?
+#7: How to prepare yourself for the presentation?

 26. Remember that the audience wouldn’t understand if you’re nervous

-So, there’s no point worrying about whether your listeners realise that you’re nervous, trembling, etc. – they won’t.
+So, there’s no point worrying about whether your listeners realize that you’re nervous, trembling, etc. – they won’t.
 Even if they do, nobody will think much of it.
 For all this, please don’t start your presentation with excusing yourself for being nervous.

 Here is an article about 6 great methods to improve public speaking skills